 Local snapshots can back up disk data within seconds, which reduces waiting time for business.
 Local snapshots are applicable to the following scenarios:

-- You can use local snapshots to quickly back up key business systems that contain a large amount of data, such as databases, containers, and SAP High-performance Analytic Appliance (SAP HANA).
+- Backup of key business systems that contain a large amount of data, such as databases, containers, and SAP High-performance Analytic Appliance (SAP HANA).

-- You can also use local snapshots to back up data before you perform high-risk operations to reduce backup time.
-High-risk operations include changing system disks, resizing disks, and updating system patches.
+- Backup of data before you perform high-risk operations to reduce waiting time, such as replacing system disks, resizing disks, and updating system patches.